yasirkula/UnityDynamicPanels/README.md

 `RectTransform Content { get; }`: returns the content (RectTransform) that is associated with the tab

-`Vector2 MinSize { get; set; }`: gets or sets the minimum size of the content
+`Vector2 MinSize { get; set; }`: minimum size of the content

-`Sprite Icon { get; set; }`: gets or sets the icon of the tab
+`Sprite Icon { get; set; }`: the icon of the tab

-`string Label { get; set; }`: gets or sets the label of the tab
+`string Label { get; set; }`: label of the tab

 `void AttachTo( Panel panel, int tabIndex = -1 )`: same as *Panel.AddTab*

 `Panel Detach()`: same as *Panel.DetachTab*

+`void Destroy()`: same as *Panel.RemoveTab*

 ### PanelGroup

 Panel groups are used to hold docked panels together.
-In a complex hierarchy, a panel group can have child panel groups as well.
+In a complex hierarchy, a panel group can have child panel groups, as well.
 A panel group can be either horizontal or vertical.
-After a panel group is created and populated, it should be docked to a docked panel or panel group to be part of the layout.
+After a panel group is created and populated, it should be docked to an already docked panel or panel group to be a part of the layout.

 `PanelGroup( DynamicPanelsCanvas canvas, Direction direction )`: creates a new panel group inside the specified DynamicPanelsCanvas.
 A *Left* or *Right* **direction** means a horizontal group, whereas a *Top* or *Bottom* direction means a vertical group.
 Panels in horizontal groups are always arranged from left to right and panels in vertical groups are always arranged from bottom to top; so it doesn't matter if the direction is Left or Right, or Top or Bottom.
-Only make sure that you don't set it to *None*
+Just don't pass *None* here

 `DynamicPanelsCanvas Canvas { get; private set; }`: returns the Dynamic Panels Canvas that this group currently belongs to

 `PanelGroup Group { get; }`: returns the parent PanelGroup that this group currently belongs to.
 Each Dynamic Panels Canvas has a horizontal panel group at its root that is the root of all docked panels/panel groups in the layout.
 Free panels, on the other hand, belong to a special panel group called *UnanchoredPanelGroup*, which should never be touched

 `Vector2 Position { get; }`: returns the anchored position of the group.
-Anchor of a group is located at its bottom-left corner
+The anchor of a group is located at its bottom-left corner

 `Vector2 Size { get; }`: returns the size of the group

 `Vector2 MinSize { get; }`: returns the minimum size of the group.
-This value is calculated runtime recursively using the minimum size values of the docked panels' tabs
+This value is calculated at runtime recursively using the minimum size values of the docked panels' tabs

 `int Count { get; }`: returns the number of elements (panels or child panel groups) in this group